 It is comparable with South Korea, Taiwan, and the United Kingdom, but safer than Vietnam, France, Greece and more than 100 other countries.

 Clearly, there is a huge gap between reality and public perceptions.

 In short, it is high time the perception that Indonesia is an especially dangerous place was put to bed.
 Because it is rubbish.

 So, what's your danger rating for these Indonesians?

 TOP: A happy bunch of typical young Muslim girls at Jakarta’s massive Istiqlal Mosque (Pic theculturetrip.com) MIDDLE: Indonesia is a crowded country and most crowds are happy (Pic indonesianinvestments.com), and (ABOVE) it is a country where a President can mix with the people without a massive security detail (Pic globalinsights.com)

 The impacts of a Muslim majority and superficial media coverage

-On reflection, it is understandable that travelers may be hesitant because they have long been fed an adverse, and superficial coverage of Indonesia from the international media and ill-informed commentators.
+Western travelers cannot be blamed for being hesitant because they have long been fed an adverse, and superficial coverage of Indonesia from the international media and ill-informed commentators.

 Writers and commentators often had no option but to resort to long-distance reporting and analysis.